Anatomy of the Rings

 In this interactive poll, explore a series of arguments for and against, then vote online.

-For help, please send mail to the webmaster (root@localhost), giving this error message
+For help, please send mail to the webmaster ([no address given]), giving this error message

 and the time and date of the error.